In This Article

 A computer file is a set of interrelated information.
 This information is recorded and stored on a non-volatile or secondary storage device such as:

 It is actually a process of collecting data that can be used as a medium to give input and receive output from a program.

-In technical terms, a file is a series of bytes, bits and records.
-The meaning of it is defined by the creator and user of the file.
+In technical terms, a file is a series of records in bits and bytes and is defined by the creator and user.

-All these files have a logical location in a storage device for retrieval when required.
+All these files have a logical location on a storage device for retrieval when required.
 These storage devices can be:

-The file systems therefore can be considered as an index of all the files stored in a storage device along with the data contained in it.
+The file system, therefore, can be considered an index of all the files stored on a storage device along with the data contained in them.